Fifth Sunday after Pentecost | Mark 4:35-41

 Quite different, isn’t it?
 Either way, what does it mean?
 Do we lie down and wait for the worst?
 Even Job, sitting on the ashes of his home and surrounded by pious pontificators, has the intention of at least speaking up for himself.

-Seeking something good on the other side of tragedy, now that is powerful.
+Seeking something good on the other side of tragedy, seeking something good even in the midst of tragedy, something to redeem the loss and the pain, now that is powerful.
 It is the gospel story.
-The measure of the power of God is not found in the heat of stars or in the fathomless reach of space.
+The measure of the power of God isn’t found in the heat of stars or in the fathomless reaches of space.
 We witness the power of God when something good remains even from the storms that drown us, or worse, the storms that sweep away those we love, the storms that leave us gasping in our misery on the deck.

 Even in our loss, God creates.
+Restoration where there was loss.
+Something from the nothing that is left.
+Redemption.
 That is the gospel.
-That is true redemption, the practice of grace, the iron resolution of love.
+That is true redemption, the practice and presence of grace, the iron resolution of love.